learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 ### Ask the DOM to Find or "select" an HTML Element or Elements in the Rendered Page

-Our tree is organized so that a node's metadata doesn't make it harder to find it's children.
+Our tree is organized so that a node's metadata doesn't make it harder to find its children.
 Not only does providing more information about a node via HTML make it more useful, it also makes it easier to find.

 For the following exercises, you can experiment with any page on the